karayamanemre/decode-morse/README.md

 - install ruby on you pc
 - follow this installation [instruction](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/articles/ruby_installation_instructions.md#windows)
-- navigate to debose-morse folder
+- navigate to decode-morse folder
 - open the folder on your code editor

 ### Prerequisites